-- If the operating nut is deeper than 60 inches below finished grade, provide galvanized steel operating extensions to bring the operating nut to 18 inches below the ground or pavement surface. - 2.
-The operator extension shall have a steel rock guard to allow centering of the stem in the valve box.
+- 1. If the operating nut is deeper than 60 inches below finished grade, provide galvanized steel operating extensions to bring the operating nut to 18 inches below the ground or pavement surface.

+- 2. The operator extension shall have a steel rock guard to allow centering of the stem in the valve box.
 Rock guard shall be located directly below the top operator nut and no less than six feet apart if the extension is eight feet or more in length.
-Add additional rock guards as necessary. - 3.
-Refer to Standard Detail 403 for typical valve operator extension.
+Add additional rock guards as necessary.

+- 3. Refer to Standard Detail 403 for typical valve operator extension.

-F. Acceptable Manufacturers
+- F. Acceptable Manufacturers

 - 1. Only butterfly valves from the following manufacturers shall be provided for installation in the District's facilities:

 - a.
-Mueller Co.
+Kennedy Valve

 - b.
-Pratt
+M&H Valve Company

 - c.
-Val-Matic

-- 2. Only gate valves from the following manufacturers shall be provided for installation in the District's facilities:

-- a.
-American Flow Control

-- b.
-AVK Group

-- c.
 Clow Valve Company

 - d.
-East Jordan
+Mueller Co.

 - e.
-M & H Valve Company
+Pratt

 - f.
-Mueller Co.

-- G. Valve Boxes for Buried Gate and Butterfly Valves

-- Valve boxes shall be one piece, cast iron type as manufactured by East Jordan or District approved equal.
-The valve box and cover shall be Model #3639A1 with "TVWD" cast into the top as indicated in Standard Detail 402.

-- 2. A 6-inch diameter type ASTM D3034 standard dimension ratio (SDR) 35 PVC pipe shall be used as a spacer for the lower portion of the valve box.
-Length of spacer shall be as required depending on depth to operating nut.

-- 3. An 8-inch by 6-inch SDR 35 concentric reducer shall be glued to the bottom of the 6-inch PVC valve box spacer to prevent pullout as shown on Standard Detail 402.

-H. Pressure Reducing Valves

-- 1. Valves shall be Cla-Val Model 90-01 or 690-01 as manufactured by Cla-Val Co., or District approved equal. - The PRV shall be a hydraulically operated, diaphragm-actuated, globe pattern valve, equipped with a resilient, synthetic rubber disc forming a tight seal against a single removable seat insert. - 3.
+Val-Matic - 2.
+Only gate valves from the following manufacturers shall be provided for installation in the District's facilities: - a.
+Kennedy Valve - b.
+American Flow Control - c.
+AVK Group - d.
+Clow Valve Company - e.
+East Jordan - f.
+M & H Valve Company - g.
+Mueller Co. - G. Valve Boxes for Buried Gate and Butterfly Valves - Valve boxes shall be one piece, cast iron type as manufactured by East Jordan or District approved equal.
+The valve box and cover shall be Model #3639A1 with "TVWD WATER" cast into the top as indicated in Standard Detail 402. - 2.
+A 6-inch diameter type ASTM D3034 standard dimension ratio (SDR) 35 PVC pipe shall be used as a spacer for the lower portion of the valve box.
+Length of spacer shall be as required depending on depth to operating nut. - 3.
+An 8-inch by 6-inch SDR 35 concentric reducer shall be glued to the bottom of the 6inch PVC valve box spacer to prevent pullout as shown on Standard Detail 402. - H. Pressure Reducing Valves - 1.
+Valves shall be Cla-Val Model 90-01 or 690-01 as manufactured by Cla-Val Co., or District approved equal. - 2.
+The PRV shall be a hydraulically operated, diaphragm-actuated, globe pattern valve, equipped with a resilient, synthetic rubber disc forming a tight seal against a single removable seat insert. - 3.
 Diaphragm - a.
 The diaphragm shall not be used as a seating surface.
 No packing glands, stuffing boxes, or valves with pistons are permitted. - b.
 Repairs shall be possible without removing the valve from the pipeline. - c.
 The diaphragm assembly shall be fully guided at both ends by bearings in the valve cover and seat.
-The diaphragm assembly shall be the only moving part and shall form a sealed chamber in the upper portion of the valve, separating operating pressure from line pressure.

-4. The pilot control shall be a direct-acting, adjustable, spring-loaded, normally-open diaphragm valve, designed to permit flow when controlled pressure is less than the spring setting.
+The diaphragm assembly shall be the only moving part and shall form a sealed chamber in the upper portion of the valve, separating operating pressure from line pressure. - 4.
+The pilot control shall be a direct-acting, adjustable, spring-loaded, normally-open diaphragm valve, designed to permit flow when controlled pressure is less than the spring setting.
 A fixed orifice shall be included in the control system.
-Pilot controls shall be bronze (ASTM B62).
+Pilot controls shall be bronze (ASTM B62). - 5.
+Pressure sustaining features may be required on PRVs as determined by the District Engineer.